 Metal roofing is becoming more and more popular for residential homes.
 People are catching on to the many benefits of metal roofing.
 Most metal roofing products come with a 50 year product warranty and have been known to last much longer than this.
 They are extremely durable and hold up well under all weather conditions.
 Many metal roofing products have test certifications showing their durability to hail, wind and fire.
 Some metal roof warranties go beyond just covering manufacturing defects, and will also include coverage against deterioration of the paint finish.

 When comparing the cost of asphalt roofing to metal roofing, a significant factor is the life cycle cost (ie. cost spread over the length of time it will last).

 Metal Roof Options

-The cost of an asphalt roof will also vary based on roof complexity and on the type of asphalt product chosen.
-Asphalt roofs are available in a wide variety of colors and styles, and some even mimic more expensive materials such as slate and wood shake.
-There are several types to choose from including standard three-tab asphalt shingles or take a step up in quality by installing architectural asphalt shingles.
+The cost of an asphalt roof will also vary based on roof complexity and type of asphalt product chosen.
+Asphalt roofs come in a variety of colors and styles.
+Some even mimic more expensive materials such as slate and wood shake.
+There are several types to choose from including standard three-tab asphalt shingles or higher quality architectural asphalt shingles.

 Asphalt Roof and Metal Roof Average Cost

 Keep in mind that the prices below are only general estimates.
 Local labor and material costs and the difficulty of the installation can result in significant price differences.